ipetrom/tic-tac-toe_LLM_STT/README.md

 # Voice-Controlled Tic-Tac-Toe (LLM + STT) 🎮

-An educational project built as a springboard for a future commercial deployment with a similar concept and tech stack.
+Built for learning, this prototype previews the concept and stack we’ll carry into a commercial project — just in a different business problem.

 ## Repository Branches

 This repo contains three branches representing implementation stages.
 The final version lives in: `final-version`.

-Example progression: `base-version` → `second-version` → `final-version`.
+Example progression: `first-version` → `second-version` → `final-version`.

 ## Concept 💡